Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

-which comparing with Eqs. \eqref{eq:EoM_open} gives $\dot{\mathfrak{s}}_m = \dot \Sigma$.
-This result is remarkable for a number of reasons.
-Firstly, it verifies the consistency of our interpretation of $\dot \Sigma$ as the medium EPR.
-Additionally, it shows how the variational approach, specifically the FDRs, provides a well-defined physical meaning to $\dot{\mathfrak{s}}_m$, by satisfying the generalized Clausius relation \eqref{eq:Gen_clausius}.
-Moreover, this result implies that $\D s_{tot} = \D s_{sys}+\D \Sigma$, with
+This verification establishes the key results anticipated in Sec.~\ref{sec:LDB_VP} in the far from equilibrium regime: (i) it confirms the interpretation of $\dot{\Sigma}$ as the medium EPR, and of the FDRs as the link between the second law axiom and LDB [Eq. \eqref{eq:LDB_VP}]; (ii) it shows that the FDRs provide a well-defined physical meaning to $\dot{\mathfrak{s}}_m$ by ensuring the generalized Clausius relation \eqref{eq:Gen_clausius}; (iii) it demonstrates that, under the FDRs, the decomposition $\D s_{\rm tot} = \D s_{sys}+\D \Sigma$, with